John III Sobieski: Youth

 John Sobieski was born on 17 August 1629, in Olesko, now in Ukraine, then part of the Ruthenian Voivodeship in the Crown of the Kingdom of Poland, Polish–Lithuanian Commonwealth to a renowned noble family de Sobieszyn Sobieski of Janina coat of arms.
 His father, Jakub Sobieski, was the Voivode of Ruthenia and Castellan of Kraków; his mother, Zofia Teofillia Daniłowicz was a granddaughter of Hetman Stanisław Żółkiewski.
 John Sobieski spent his childhood in Żółkiew.
 After graduating from Bartłomiej Nowodworski College in Kraków in 1643, young John Sobieski then graduated from the philosophical faculty of the University of Kraków in 1646.
 After finishing his studies, John and his brother Marek Sobieski left for western Europe, where he spent more than two years travelling.
 They visited Leipzig, Antwerp, Paris, London, Leiden, and The Hague.
 During that time, he met influential contemporary figures such as Louis II de Bourbon, Charles II of England and William II, Prince of Orange, and learned French, German, and Italian, in addition to Latin.

 Both brothers returned to the Commonwealth in 1648.
-Upon receiving the news of the death of king Władysław IV Vasa and the hostilities of the Khmelnytsky Uprising, they volunteered for the army.
+Upon receiving the news of the death of King Władysław IV Vasa and the hostilities of the Khmelnytsky Uprising, they volunteered for the army.
 They both fought in the siege of Zamość.
 They founded and commanded their own banners (chorągiew) of cavalry (one light, "cossack", and one heavy, of Polish hussars).
 Soon, the fortunes of war separated the brothers.
 In 1649, Jakub fought in the Battle of Zboriv.
-In 1652, Marek died in Tatar captivity after his capture at the Battle of Batih.
+In 1652, Marek died in Cossack captivity after his capture at the Battle of Batih.
 John was promoted to the rank of pułkownik and fought with distinction in the Battle of Berestechko.
 In 1653, he voluntarily spent time as a hostage in the Crimean Tatar capital of Bakhchysarai.
-A promising commander, John was sent by King John II Casimir as one of the envoys in the diplomatic mission of Mikołaj Bieganowski to the Ottoman Empire.
+A promising commander, John was sent by King John II Casimir Vasa as one of the envoys in the diplomatic mission of Mikołaj Bieganowski to the Ottoman Empire.
 There, Sobieski learned the Tatar language and the Turkish language and studied Ottoman military traditions and tactics.
 It is likely he participated as part of the briefly allied Polish-Tatar forces in the 1655 Battle of Okhmativ.

 After the start of the Swedish invasion of Poland, also known as "The Deluge", John Sobieski was among the Greater Polish regiments led by Krzysztof Opaliński, Palatine of Poznań which capitulated at Ujście, and swore allegiance to King Charles X Gustav of Sweden.
 However, around late March 1656, he abandoned their side, returning to the side of Polish king John II Casimir Vasa, enlisting under the command of hetmans Stefan Czarniecki and Jerzy Sebastian Lubomirski.